-Performance artist from Quebec and citizen of the world, our homeland, Isabelle Kirouac develop dances, installations and interdisciplinary performances that often integrate participatory interactions.
-Isabelle explores the senses, body awareness, intimacy, the notion of ritual, the concept of home, migration and its reflection on our ways of seeing.
+M.F.A. in Interdisicplinary Arts and performance maker from Quebec, currently living in Vancouver BC, on the unceded territories of the Musqueam, Squamish and Tsleil-Waututh nations, Isabelle Kirouac develop dances, installations and interdisciplinary performances that often integrate participatory interactions.
+Isabelle explores the senses, body awareness, intimacy, interspecies relationships, the notion of ritual, the concepts of home, migration, liminality and their reflection on our ways of seeing.

-After completing a Degree in Literature at Université du Québec À Montréal, and a College Diploma in Music and Humanities, Isabelle trained for many years in dance improvisation, Contact Improvisation, release technique, somatics, physical theater, butoh, performance art and acrobatic stilts.
-She is now an Interdisciplinary Arts MFA candidate at Simon Fraser University in Vancouver, British Colombia.
+After completing a Degree in Literature at Université du Québec À Montréal, and a College Diploma in Music and Humanities, Isabelle trained for many years in dance improvisation, Contact Improvisation, release technique, somatics, vertical dance and acrobatic stilts.